Garjainia: Description

-Garjainia prima is believed to have been between 1.5-2 m in length, with Garjainia madiba having a length of 2.5 m.
 Apart from its much smaller size, it was quite similar to its close relative Erythrosuchus.
 The skull was very large and extremely robust; the strong lower jaw was armed with robust, curved teeth, and the muzzle was high and narrow.
-The legs were short but sturdy, while the tail was shorter than that of other primitive archosauriforms such as Proterosuchus.The humerus was extremely massive in Garjainia, while the shoulder blade was hourglass-shaped and the dorsal ribs were very elongated, giving the animal a high-profile.
-Two species belonging to this genus are known: Garjainia prima from Russia and G. madiba from South Africa.
-The African species differs from the Russian one in the presence of large bony protuberances on the lateral surfaces of the jugal and postorbital bones.
+The legs were short but sturdy, while the tail was shorter than that of other primitive archosauriforms such as Proterosuchus.The humerus was robust n Garjainia, while the shoulder blade was hourglass-shaped and the dorsal ribs were very elongated, giving the animal a high-profile.
+The prefrontal bones of the skull roof strongly flared laterally above and in front of the orbits, resulting in prominent "brows".

+The African G. prima differs from the Russian G. madiba in the presence of large bony protuberances on the lateral surfaces of the jugal and postorbital bones.
 G. madiba also has more teeth and a more elongated postacetabular process of the ilium.
 G. madiba's bosses are unknown among other erythrosuchids.
 The reason that these bosses are present is unknown.
 Possible solutions are that they were signs of maturity or sexual dimorphism.
-These bosses are one of the autapomorphies of Garjainia.
+These bosses are one of the autapomorphies of Garjainia madibaadiba.